Our criteria include:

 We require students to have completed a four-year undergraduate degree.
 We do not accept three-year international bachelor’s degrees; you must have a four-year bachelor’s degree that is equivalent to a U.S. bachelor’s degree.

-Note: Please have electronic transcripts sent directly to Michigan State University’s Central Admission Office through a transcript service such as AVOW or eScrip-Safe.
+Note: applicants who graduated from a U.S. University can have electronic transcripts sent directly to Michigan State University’s Central Admission Office through a transcript service such as AVOW or eScrip-Safe.

 One copy of a current resume is required and, in no more than one page, should detail: